 - Inefficient multi-tasking, doing more with less.

-- Lack of long-range planning leading to a sense of urgent priority and reaction needing instant attention.
+- Lack of long-range planning leads to a sense of urgent priority and reaction needing instant attention.

-- Technology creating an expectation of immediate response 24/7.
+- Technology creates an expectation of immediate response 24/7.

 Benefits of managing work stress